yizheng1709/Rubytopia/README.md

 ### Installing

-Copy the code of this repo
+Copy the code of this repo.

+In your terminal:

-    git clone <repo code>
+    git clone "paste-github-repo-code"

+Go to the first level directory that contains all of Rubytopia's folders.

-    bundle install
+    bundle install #this will install the 'colorize' gem

+Finally,

+    ruby bin/run

 ## Authors
 Eva (Yi) Zheng